CAPTIVITAS

 BELUGA GRIGIA (Genoa 14/4/2018 17:38:43)

 The Sturgeons’ evolution dates back to the Triassic some 245 to 208 million years ago.
-Sturgeons have been referred to as "primitive fishes" because their morphological characteristics have remained relatively unchanged since the earliest fossil record.
-Most species of sturgeon are considered to be at risk of extinction, making them more critically endangered than any other group of species, and caviar-producing sturgeons are among the most valuable of all wildlife resources.
+Sturgeons have been referred to as 'primitive' fish because their morphological characteristics have remained relatively unchanged since the earliest fossil record.
+Most species of sturgeon are considered to be at risk of extinction, making them more critically endangered than any other group of species.
+Caviar-producing sturgeons, for obvious reasons, are among the most valuable of all wildlife resources.

 SPIRITO COLUMBIDAE (Naples 29/12/2019 08:19:09)